roackb2/j2s/README.md

     ```
     which will join the "photo" table on the condition that "photo_id" column of the "user" table with value equal to the "id" column of the "photo" table. (the example assumes the querying table is the "user" table)

+    Joins could also contains subqueries, which might looks like:
+    ```json
+    {
+        "photo": {
+            "subquery": {
+                "select": ["photo.uploader_id"],
+                "group_by": "photo.uploader_id",
+                "count": "photo.id AS upload_count"
+            },
+            "as": "uploads",
+            "on": {
+                "uploads.uploader_id": "user.id"
+            }
+        }
+    }
+    ```
+    Above example assumes that every Photo has one or no user as the uploader, and the query could have `select: ["upload_count"]` to get values that how many photos each user uploads.

 8. `group_by`: group by a column, need to be used along with aggregation methods.
     value example:
     ```json